Caoimhinv/pands-project2021/README.md

 The wikipedia entry on the dataset, along with some more general background information, tells us that the dataset has become an important testcase in many fields.
 Although the paragragh on uses of the dataset focuses mostly on machine learning which is outside the breadth of this module.

 The article *The Iris Dataset — A Little Bit of History and Biology* by Yong Cui gives a more general overview of the dataset, and to me at least, is a bit more accessible.
 We get some more background on each of the main protagonists and their further contributions to their respective fields.
 It's quite interesting to find out that although Fisher developed this model to discriminate between the species, botanists (including Anderson himself), discovered that seed size a more reliable differentiator.
-My experience of, and interest in gardening has up until this point exceded that of statistics so this gave me a chuckle!
+My experience of, and interest in gardening has up until this point exceded that of statistics so this gave me a chuckle :smile:!
 Anyway, the main takeaway from this article for me, is that appreciating and trying to understand something about the actual data subject matter is important, and one shouldn't just focus on the figures in isolation.

 In preparation, I did some revision (and learning!) of basic statistical methods.
 However, apart from that, I haven't ventured outside the subject matter and methods covered in the lectures to date.
 There was a temptation to delve into machine learning, which it is suggested this dataset is quite appropriate for, but I resisted, reckoning I'd be better equipped for that further down the line.